 Articles 35.
-5. (iv) of the Bylaws and 16.4 of the the Regulations of the Board stipulate that the Chairman shall have a casting vote in case of a tie in meetings of the Board of Directors over which he presides. - C. 1.26 Indicate whether the Bylaws or the board regulations set any age limit for Directors. - Yes No - C. 1.27 Indicate whether the Bylaws or the board regulations set a limited term of office for independent Directors.
+4. of the Bylaws and 16.4 of the Regulations of the Board stipulate that the Chairman shall have a casting vote in case of a tie in meetings of the Board of Directors over which he presides.

+C.1.26 Indicate whether the Bylaws or the Board Regulations set any age limit for Directors.